Fanticel/http-server-python/README.md

-This is my solution to the CodeCrafters 'Build your own HTTP server' exercise Hte following is the original readme
+This is my solution to the CodeCrafters 'Build your own HTTP server' exercise

+The following is the original readme